-Our network has changed more than usual for 2020.
+You can use the pharmacy directory to find the network pharmacy you want to use.
+There are changes to our network of pharmacies for next year.
 An updated pharmacy directory is located on our website at express-scripts.com.
 You may also call Customer Service for updated provider information or to ask us to mail you a Pharmacy Directory.
-We strongly suggest that you review our current pharmacy directory to see if your pharmacy is still in our network.
-This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.
+Please review the 2021 pharmacy directory to see which pharmacies are in our network.